History of the Dominican Republic: Dominican Civil War and second United States occupation 1965–66

 On April 28, the anti-Bosch army elements requested U.S. military intervention and U.S. forces landed, ostensibly to protect U.S. citizens and to evacuate U.S. and other foreign nationals.
-A rebel sniper killed a Marine near the U.S. embassy, and in the ensuing crossfire a hand grenade fatally wounded a Dominican girl.
-The evacuation was completed without further loss of life.
+The first U.S. casualty occurred when a Dominican sniper killed a Marine near the U.S. embassy.
 U.S. President Lyndon B. Johnson, convinced of the defeat of the Loyalist forces and fearing the creation of "a second Cuba" on America's doorstep, ordered U.S. forces to restore order.
 In what was initially known as Operation Power Pack, 27,677 U.S. troops were ultimately ordered to the Dominican Republic.

 Denied a military victory, the Constitutionalist rebels quickly had a Constitutionalist congress elect Caamaño president of the country.
 U.S. officials countered by backing General Antonio Imbert.
 On May 7, Imbert was sworn in as president of the Government of National Reconstruction.
 The next step in the stabilization process, as envisioned by Washington and the OAS, was to arrange an agreement between President Caamaño and President Imbert to form a provisional government committed to early elections.
 However, Caamaño refused to meet with Imbert until several of the Loyalist officers, including Wessin y Wessin, were made to leave the country.

+The American forces attempted to jam Radio Santo Domingo, which the Constitutionalist rebels were using to broadcast messages inciting nationwide rebellion.
+Despite jamming operations and attacks on relay sites, the rebel broadcasts persisted.
+On May 13, Imbert launched an eight-day offensive to eliminate rebel resistance in the northern sector.
+He also directed the Dominican Air Force to target Radio Santo Domingo and its primary transmitter sites near the Peynado Bridge, north of the city.
+On May 14, Dominican special forces attacked and destroyed the alternate studio and transmitter site north of the Duarte Bridge.
+These collective actions managed to weaken Radio Santo Domingo to the point that it could no longer broadcast beyond the capital.
+Alongside this, the Americans realized the significant challenge of effectively conducting jamming operations against a robust commercial broadcasting complex, especially using military jammers designed for military frequencies.